tigertooth01/Navigate.js/README.md

 # Navigate.js
-A slim jquery plugin that allows native like page navigation in single page, hybrid mobile apps.
+A very slim jquery plugin that allows native like page navigation in single page, hybrid mobile apps.

 Still under development.
 Not recommended for usage unless specified.